 The advantages of the two-stage HCERI gasifier are reported to be as follows:

-The gasification technology can also be applied to other feedstocks, such as petcoke, and low quality coals with high sulfur content.
+The gasification technology can be applied to various feedstocks, such as petcoke, and low quality coals with high sulfur content.
 Commercially available sulfur capture equipment can effectively remove up to 99.9% of the sulfur from a gasification gas stream, ensuring the plant's environmental compliance.

 Demonstration and Early Commercialization

-In 1996, a pilot-scale gasifier was developed to prove the chemical reactions for the gasifier concept.
-By 2004, the government of China's Ministry of Science and Technology (MOST) funded a much larger gasifier using additional advances in HCERI's gasification technology.
-Following the success of this large scale trial and with the support of MOST, the China Huaneng Group, the largest utility in China, together with industry partners began developing the GreenGen IGCC project, a 2,000 tons-per-day (TPD) advanced coal power plant which began producing 250 MW of electricity to the Tianjin area of China in early 2012.
+The government of China's Ministry of Science and Technology (MOST) funded the latter large-scale trials, and supported China Huaneng Group and its industry partners in developing the GreenGen IGCC project, a 2,000 tons-per-day advanced coal power plant which began producing 250 MW of electricity to the Tianjin area of China in early 2012.
 The Shilin methanol plant in Inner Mongolia converts 300,000 tons-per-year (TPY) of coal to methanol.
-The plant was began operations in early 2011.
+The plant began operations in early 2011.